djgroen/FabFlee/doc/TutorialSensitivity.md

 For QCG-PilotJob installation, see https://github.com/vecma-project/QCG-PilotJob/blob/master/INSTALL.txt

 .. note:: if QCG-PJ is installed in the target remote machine, by using PJ=True, the native QCG-PilotJob will be lunched for execution.
-Otherwise you require to install the QCG-PilotJob service in a VirtualEnv in the target machine, and then PJ=True option will load QCG-PilotJob services from VirtualEnv.
+Otherwise you require to install the QCG-PilotJob service in a virtual environment (venv) in the target machine, and then PJ=True option will load QCG-PilotJob services from venv.

 To install virtual environment on the remote machine alongside with QCG-PilotJob, just run: